pj-brown/ReadmeGenerator/README.md

 ## Installation
 Clone this repository.
 Then, open the directory containing `index.js` in your Node terminal and run `npm install`.
 ## Usage
-This application is used to generate simple, clean README.md files.
+Used to create a README.md
 ## License
 This application is using the MIT license.
 ## Contributing